 Computer Science Teacher Education (CSEd) Grant Program 2019-20

 Computer science has the potential to open doors for Colorado students to engage in learning and prepare them for a bright future.
 Thanks to a collaboration between the Colorado State Legislature and the Colorado State Board of Education, an appropriation of $1,048,000 was provided to the Colorado Department of Education (CDE) to administer.
 The grant program is a competitive process for computer science teacher professional development during the 2019-20 school year.
-Approximately $880,000 of grant funding will be available for K-12 awards, as well as elementary-focused awards.
+Approximately $880,000 of grant funding will be available for grant awards within two pathways.

 This grant will be distributed in two parts.
 Part 1 is focused on elementary teachers for $440,000, and Part 2 will include $440,000 to focus on K-12 teachers.
 Part 1 has two options: a district determined professional development and a CDE-sponsored regional training in which districts apply for individual teachers slots.
 Local Education Providers (LEPs) apply on behalf of teachers by submitting an online application which will then proceed through a competitive review process.
 District charter school or schools associated with the Charter School Institute are required to have their authorizing charter sign the assurance form as the fiscal agent.
 If you would like information about future CSEd grant opportunities or have questions please contact Chris Summers at firstname.lastname@example.org or 303-866-6576.

 Computer Science Grant Fact Sheet | Grant Rubric | Grant Assurances | Electronic Budget | Grant Walkthrough Video | Recorded Q&A Webinar